+PSY 100 Cr.3

 Men and Masculinities

 This course examines everyday life using the theories, methods, and findings from the psychology of men and masculinities.
 The psychology of men is analyzed from multiple perspectives including biological, social learning, feminist, and social constructionist theories.
 The course considers the role of patriarchy, biology, the media, and other factors that shape the lives of individuals and social groups.
-Specific topics include men’s mental and physical health, violence, work, and diversity.
-Prerequisite: PSY 100 or PSY 212 or WGS 100 or WGS 130 or EFN 205.
+Specific topics include men's mental and physical health, violence, work, and diversity.
+Prerequisite: PSY 100 or PSY 212; EFN 205 or any RGS course.
 Offered Occasionally.

 PSY 320 Cr.3

 This course examines contemporary and historical psychological conceptions, principles, and theories of human motivation.
 Concern is given to physiological, cognitive, emotional, and social factors that influence human's desires, aspirations, and behaviors.
 Practical applications to multiple areas including education, industry, health, and everyday situations will be considered.
-Prerequisite: PSY 100 and PSY 210; or PSY 212.
+Prerequisite: PSY 212.
 Offered Occasionally.

 PSY 321 Cr.3